 You must maintain a grade point average of at least 2.0 and meet Berklee's published Satisfactory Academic Progress guidelines.
 If you are having difficulty doing so, please speak with an academic advisor.

 Students register for internships through the Career Center.
-Staff work closely with international advisors to verify eligiblity for participation in Berklee-sponsored internships.
+Staff work closely with international advisors to verify eligibility for participation in Berklee-sponsored internships.
 If you want to register for an internship, speak with a Career Center advisor and an international advisor in International Student Services.

-Internship enrollment must be reported to the U.S. Department of Homeland Security and authorized on page 3 of a student's Form I-20.
+Internship enrollment must be reported to the U.S. Department of Homeland Security and authorized on page 3 of a student's I-20.
 It is your responsibility to inform the Career Center and you international advisor as early as possible of any internship plans you may have.
 Failure to do so could result in a denial of the internship or violation of your F-1 status.

 You may work on campus through the student employment program.
 During non-vacation semesters, students may not work more than 20 hours per week on campus.
 Contact the Student Employment Office for more information concerning on-campus student employment.